stuartsierra/reloaded/README.md

 The `dev` directory contains files that you will use only during interactive development, including:

+ * `dev.clj` which contains template functions create your application.

- * `user.clj`, loaded automatically by Clojure at startup, which contains a single function `(dev)` to load the development namespace.
+ * `user.clj`, loaded automatically by Clojure at startup, which contains two functions:

- * `dev.clj` which contains template functions to start/stop your
-   application.
+   * `(go)` will load all source files, start the application, and switch to the `dev` namespace.

+   * `(dev)` will just load and switch to the `dev` namespace, without starting the application.

-See the [article] for an explanation of how I use these files to develop an application.
+See [component.repl] and the [original article] for explanations of how I use these files to develop an application.

 [article]: http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded

 ## Change Log

+* Version 0.3.0 released on 2017-02-27
+  * Use [component.repl]
-* Version 0.2.1 released on 2015-Sept-19
+* Version 0.2.1 released on 2015-09-19
   * Fix mis-named `go` symbol in `dev` namespace
-* (BROKEN) Version 0.2.0 released on 2015-Sept-19
+* (BROKEN) Version 0.2.0 released on 2015-09-19
   * Move start/stop functions into `dev` namespace
   * Update tools.namespace & Clojure versions
-* Version 0.1.3 released on 2014-Oct-04
+* Version 0.1.3 released on 2014-10-04
   * Update tools.namespace dependency in template
-* Version 0.1.2 released on 2014-Jul-18
+* Version 0.1.2 released on 2014-07-18
   * Update Clojure & tools.namespace dependencies in template
-* Version 0.1.1 released on 2013-Oct-21
+* Version 0.1.1 released on 2013-10-21
   * Do not assume EPL or any other license in generated project
-* Version 0.1.0 released on 2013-Aug-05
+* Version 0.1.0 released on 2013-08-05

 ## Forking